miguelfdezc/fullstack-assignment/README.md

 used in a fictitious software solution that provides stock exchange data services.
 The front-end is an Angular app with an NgRX store in case you prefer it for state management.

-Disclaimer: The purpose and usage of this repo is solely for insight adquisition regarding problem-solving, and does not represent an existing and ongoing implementation task.
+Disclaimer: The purpose and usage of this repo is solely for insight acquisition regarding problem-solving, and does not represent an existing and ongoing implementation task.

-PD: We provide this structure as an starting point but you may discard it and approach the task in any other way.
+PD: We provide this structure as a starting point but you may discard it and approach the task in any other way.

 ## The problem